dalim927/docs/docs/intro.md

 *`Revised Draft version 0.3`*
 # Using this document

 This document is a detailed description of the GotaBit Network technology.
-GotaBit built a specific blockchain application from ground up using GotaBitSDK, Tendermint core and other associated technologies seamlessly.
+GotaBit built a specific blockchain application from ground up using [CosmosSDK](https://docs.cosmos.network/main), Tendermint core and other associated technologies seamlessly.

 The following are quick links to relevant sections of the document.